 The Pricing Model

-There are a couple of different pricing strategies in play at Reveleer.
+There are a couple of different product line pricing strategies in play at Reveleer.

 First, there’s a typical enterprise scheme, where there’s a single flat rate able to be interacted with by as many users as needed.
 That’s good for enormous companies with national reach like UnitedHealthcare or Anthem Blue Cross.